Long Term Volunteer Work Abroad Programs & Voluntary Charity Jobs

 Still, some results were ones that I did not expect.
 After returning from Malaysia, I never expected to spend my nights editing essays from my wonderful, bright students who are bravely applying to study at universities around the world.
 I never expected to have changed my career plans from non-profit programming to teaching, two fields which are not as different as you’d think.
 Finally, I would not have expected that so many of my ambitions, goals, and dreams are now a result of spending a year abroad.

 Benefits of Volunteer Work Abroad Projects

-My year abroad transformed me and I think I am right in believing that the changes within my own life were only a small part of the good that came out of my work.
+My year abroad transformed me and I think I am right in believing that the changes within my own life were only a small part of the good that came out of my voluntary work.
 While I had spent shorter lengths of time volunteering abroad before, usually less than three months, this was the first time that I had the time to really see the problems in my community for what they were and become a part of my community in a way that was substantial enough for us to work together on brainstorming solutions.

-Long-term volunteer work abroad projects differ from short-term ones in a few key ways that are especially important to volunteers who are looking to change or define their career paths or for additional work in the fields of international development.
+Long-term volunteer work abroad projects differ from short-term ones in a few key ways that are especially important to volunteers who are looking to change or define their career paths or for additional volunteer work in the fields of international development.
 Since long term volunteering abroad projects can only support a limited number of volunteers at a time, these positions are often more selective and thus recognizable in a way that makes them comparable to a prestigious fellowship or grant.
 In my experience, many employers are impressed by international experience and give it much more clout than they would short-term volunteer abroad trips.

 While short-term volunteer projects often place the emphasis on accomplishing short-term goals and changes, long-term volunteers become much more rooted in the creation of long-term, transformational aspirations.
 In many cases, long-term volunteers are the ones who have the time and capabilities to work towards the systemic changes that many projects and organizations aspire to accomplish.